decentfund/kyodo/docs/README.md

 ![](https://i.imgur.com/ZAeRT5O.png)

 ## Task management models
-There are two oppsite models of the Task management in Kyodo:
+There are two opposite models of the Task management in Kyodo:

 1. Impression revenue model
 The contribution is done without an inintial task setting.